justas05/Compiler/3-compiler-documentation.md

 the result of that operation in that temporary space in the frame.
 I keep track of the stack position and temporary expression stack position using the Bindings class.
-This class also includes a map of variables bindings, which binds the identifier to its type and stack position relateive to the frame pointer.
+This class also includes a map of variables bindings, which binds the identifier to its type and stack position relative to the frame pointer.
 The Bindings class is passed by value to account for scopes and variable shadowing.

 Strengths
 ---------

-_Give two strengths or capabilites of your binding approach, using 50 words or less for each one_.
+_Give two strengths or capabilities of your binding approach, using 50 words or less for each one_.

 ### Strength 1